yarrumevets/resume/README.md

 ## Introduction

-I started this project as a simple challenge to get my feet wet with some of the features of Google Cloud, while also building something to display and distribute my resumé.
+I started this project as a simple challenge to get my feet wet with some of the features of Google Cloud, while also building something to display and distribute my résumé.

 ## Tech